 Barely escaping an avalanche during a family ski vacation, a married couple (Julia Louis-Dreyfus and Will Ferrell) is thrown into disarray as they are forced to reevaluate their lives and how they feel about each other.
 It's available on demand now.

 "Never Rarely Sometimes Always"

 "Never Rarely Sometimes Always" is the story of two teenage cousins from rural Pennsylvania who journey to New York City to seek an abortion.
 The film premiered at the Sundance Film Festival and walked away with a Special Jury award.
-It's available for VOD on April 3.
+It's available for VOD now.

 Samuel Goldwyn Films

-"Endings, Beginnings," a romantic drama from Drake Doremus starring Shailene Woodley, Sebastian Stan and Jamie Dornan, will open early on digital on April 17 and on demand on May 1.
+"Endings, Beginnings," a romantic drama from Drake Doremus starring Shailene Woodley, Sebastian Stan and Jamie Dornan, opened early on digital on April 17 and on demand on May 1.
 It was meant to open theatrically on May 1.